hku-systems/SOTER/README.md

 - SOTER's inference latency on six models (i.e., numbers on each red bar) may not exactly match the results presented in the paper due to the instability nature of model inference.
-- This experiment is expected to take around 45 mins before producing the final PDF file, as we need to compile and run each program.
-Please do not interrupt the running process.
-If you failed in this step, please make sure other evaluators are not running this experiment concurrently.

 ### Experiment 2: Partition sensitivity (35 mins)